nova-framework/quasar/README.md

-# Quasar - a Push Server for Nova Framework
+# Quasar - a PHPSocketIO-based Push Server for Nova Framework